-OPERS Pre-Medicare prescription drug coverage
+OPERS Pre-Medicare Prescription Drug Coverage

-In 2018, plan participants could receive up to a 30-day supply of medication, plus refills, as prescribed by their physician at a retail pharmacy.
+In 2019, plan participants could receive up to a 30-day supply of medication, plus refills, as prescribed by their physician at a retail pharmacy.
 Plan participants could receive up to a 90-day supply of medication, plus refills, as prescribed by their physician, through the Express Scripts home delivery program.
 Cost share for prescriptions differs based on the delivery method, whether a drug is a generic or a name brand and its formulary status.
-In 2018, Medication Therapy Management continued to be available for eligible participants.
-A full explanation of coverage can be found on page 7.
+A more detailed explanation of coverage can be found on page 7.